bjorn-fischer/fss-tools/README.md

 Systemd has its very own ideas and concepts for the cgroup hierarchy, and it does not like other players messing with `/sys/fs/cgroup`.
-Actually, systemd takes away the whole cgroup feature from the system administrator completely.
+Actually, systemd takes away the cgroup feature from the system administrator completely.
 One can register a service and have systemd delegate cgroup resource control for that cgroup subtree only.
 And that's it.